Doctrine of the Bible

 Doctrine of Man

 We believe that all human beings are sinful by nature (Ps.
-51:5); in the case of those who reach moral responsibility become sinners by choice (Jer.
-17:9); are unable to effect their own salvation (Titus 3:5); and are in need of the salvation which Christ alone can provide (Rom.
+51:5), become sinners by choice when they reach moral responsibility (Jer.
+17:9), are unable to effect their own salvation (Titus 3:5), and are in need of the salvation which Christ alone can provide (Rom.
 6:23; 5:18).

 Doctrine of Salvation